37nomad/ReadingAnd_Watching_Extension/README.md

 The `smart-tracker` folder contains the source code for the browser extension.

+For quick testing of the extension comment out the Line no 492 in content.js file (Guidelines have been provided there)

 1.  **Navigate to the extension directory** (from the project's root folder):
     ```bash
     cd ../smart-tracker